bmorris458/market/README.markdown

 Forked from the (spray-can template)[https://github.com/spray/spray-template], specifically the `on_spray-can_1.3_scala-2.11` branch.

-## Major Modifications
+##Major Modifications

 * Updated to Akka 2.4.6 and Scala 2.11.8
-* Added `reference.conf` per http://doc.akka.io/docs/akka/2.4.7/scala/persistence.html#Local_LevelDB_journal
+* Added `reference.conf` per (the Akka Persistence docs)[http://doc.akka.io/docs/akka/2.4.7/scala/persistence.html#Local_LevelDB_journal]
-* Modified `build.sbt` with fork workaround per http://stackoverflow.com/questions/19425613/unsatisfiedlinkerror-with-native-library-under-sbt (This is a known sbt issue, having to do with native library exportation and the jvm classpath.
-See https://github.com/eligosource/eventsourced/wiki/Installation#native)
+* Modified `build.sbt` with fork workaround per (this post)[http://stackoverflow.com/questions/19425613/unsatisfiedlinkerror-with-native-library-under-sbt] (This is a known sbt issue, having to do with native library exportation and the jvm classpath.
+See (the eventsourced documentation)[https://github.com/eligosource/eventsourced/wiki/Installation#native])
+* Added a Reaper pattern for clean shutdown of web server and unlocking of database per (shutdown patterns in akka)[http://letitcrash.com/post/30165507578/shutdown-patterns-in-akka-2]
+* Added a hierarchical controller using the template from Vernon, "Reactive Messaging Patterns with the Actor Model" ch.
+2, to avoid dead letters.
+* Utilized the Spray.io routing techniques described in (the spray-routing documentation)[http://spray.io/documentation/1.2.3/spray-routing/#spray-routing]

 #To get started